-This recipe combines everything I love about the glorious Cajun foodways I write about.
+This hunting lodge recipe for Teal Stuffed with Mustard Greens and Sweet Potatoes combines everything I love about the glorious Cajun foodways I write about.
 This dish takes flight in a tough wild duck stuffed with aromatics, greens, and the sweet kiss of Louisiana yams.
 It’s slow-simmered in a spicy stock just long enough for the meat to yield its tenderness into a cauldron of rich, savory gravy.
 Now, we’re cooking Cajun.

 Cajun men love to cook.
 I’ve often written about how the food culture of South Louisiana includes methods, techniques, and Cajun recipes that come directly from the hunting lodges, fishing camps, and oil industry outings that are mostly male-only kitchens.
 In these parts, men take great pride in their Cajun cooking and are eager to share their knowledge.

 Now, I’m not talking about your standard kitchen fare, but when it comes to wild game, heavy beef, whole hog, seafood of any kind, or most anything cooked over fire, propane or smoking embers, Cajun men are as fluent in cooking terminology, and culinary methodology as anybody.

 My friend Ted Beaullieu is one of those men.
 I am privileged to be a part of a group of men that get together periodically and take turns cooking up a manly spread.
-At one of these gatherings, Ted cooked up a wild duck dinner that was the inspiration for my Cajun recipe today.
+At one of these gatherings, Ted cooked up a wild duck dinner that was the inspiration for my Teal Stuffed with Mustard Greens and Sweet Potatoes recipe today.